sourcegraph/sourcegraph-public-snapshot/doc/campaigns/references/campaign_spec_templating.md

     List of files that have been modified by the previous step in `steps`.
 Empty if no files have been modified.
 - `${{ previous_step.added_files }}`

     List of files that have been added by the previous step in `steps`.
-Empty if no files have been modified.
+Empty if no files have been added.
 - `${{ previous_step.deleted_files }}`

     List of files that have been deleted by the previous step in `steps`.
-Empty if no files have been modified.
+Empty if no files have been deleted.
 - `${{ previous_step.stdout }}`

-    String containing the complete output of the previous step on standard output.
+    The complete output of the previous step on standard output.
 - `${{ previous_step.stderr}}`

-    String containing the complete output of the previous step on standard error.
+    The complete output of the previous step on standard error.

 ## Template helper functions